-How to Get Hair Dye Off Your Skin: What to Know When Coloring Your Hair at Home
+How to Get Pesky Hair Dye Off Your Skin

 Getting a new hair color is always exciting, but dyeing your hair at home tends to be a messy process—and if you’ve done it, then you’re probably familiar with that special brand of terror that comes when you can’t figure out how to get the excess hair dye off your skin.

 So what are we supposed to do when we want to color our hair at home but not deal with dyed skin, too?
-Prevention is key, plus you can use some products that you can find in your own home to get rid of the dye.
-Follow the tips below to learn how to get hair dye off your skin and you’ll never be afraid of a DIY dye job.
+Prevention is key.
+Plus, you can use products you can find in your own home to get rid of the dye.
+Follow the tips below to learn how to get hair dye off your skin, and you’ll never be afraid of a DIY dye job ever again.

-MORE: Geode Hair Is the Next Hair Color Trend to Sweep 2017

 Before Dyeing Your Hair

 Apply baby oil or petroleum jelly to the hairline and surrounding areas like your ears and neckline.
-The product makes the skin slippery, therefore making removal of the dye much easier, plus hydrated skin will not absorb dye as quickly as dry skin.
+The product makes the skin slippery, therefore making removal of the dye much easier.
+Plus, hydrated skin will not absorb dye as quickly as dry skin.

 It’s best to dye your hair on a day when you haven’t washed your hair or skin.
 The natural oils produced by the skin and hair also keep the surface of your skin moist, protecting it from any staining that may happen.

 While Dyeing Your Hair